tugberkugurlu/go-bloggy/web/posts/2015/2015-03-31_20-39-00_compiling-c-sharp-code-into-memory-and-executing-it-with-roslyn.md

 ---
 title: Compiling C# Code Into Memory and Executing It with Roslyn
+abstract: Let me show you how to compile a piece of C# code into memory and execute it with Roslyn.
+It is super easy if you believe it or not :)
 created_at: 2015-03-31 20:39:00 +0000 UTC
 tags:
 - .net